Tetney: Governance

 An electoral ward in the same name exists.
 This ward includes North Coates and had a total population taken at the 2011 Census of 2,449.

 Geography and amenities

 The village is on the A1031 Cleethorpes to Mablethorpe coastal road, 2.5 mi south of Humberston, and 1 mi east from Holton-le-Clay.
-The village includes the hamlet of Tetney Lock located to the east of the village on the Louth Navigation canal.

 The village facilities include the primary school, the Plough Inn public house on the Market Place, a fish and chip shop, a village shop, a golf club, a garden centre, a Wesleyan chapel, a church and a village hall.